 Here at Arelion, we take our responsibility to secure Internet routing very seriously.
 Through a mix of industry best practices, our systems, and well-crafted policies, we minimize the chances of common routing threats, including BGP hijacks and route leaks.

-Spanning 75,000 km and serving customers in 128 countries, our backbone spans North America, Europe, and Asia.
-Fiber-up network control with cutting-edge optical and IP technology deliver the scalability you need, whenever you need it.
-And with customer experience at the heart of everything we do, we create a network experience so good, you won’t even know we’re here.
+Spanning 77,000 km and serving customers in 129 countries, our backbone extends across North America, Europe, and Asia.
+With fiber-up control, we deliver the scalability you need, whenever you need it – and a network experience so good, you won’t even know we’re here.

 As part of our membership with MANRS, Arelion commits to adhere to four concrete actions to reduce routing threats:

 RPKI is a method to help prevent BGP hijacking and route leaks.
-It uses cryptographic signatures to validate that an ASN is allowed to announce a particular Prefix.
-Arelion’s ASN, AS1299, has deployed RPKI route validation and Filtering.
-We reject RPKI unvalids on all BGP Sessions; for both peers and customers.
+It uses cryptographic signatures to validate that an ASN is allowed to announce a particular prefix.
+Arelion’s ASN, AS1299, has deployed RPKI route validation and filtering.
+We reject RPKI unvalids on all BGP sessions; for both peers and customers.
+Read more about RPKI and what it is.

 Valid |